sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-map-extension/cp-mobile-dev-kit-map-extension.md

 8. Tap **AGREE** on End User License Agreement.

-9. In Welcome screen, tap **START** to connect MDK client to SAP Cloud Platform.
+9. In Welcome screen, tap **START** to connect MDK client to SAP Business Technology Platform (BTP).

     ![MDK](img_8.8.png)

-10. Enter your credentials to login to SAP Cloud Platform and tap **Log On** to authenticate.
+10. Enter your credentials to login to SAP BTP and tap **Log On** to authenticate.

     ![MDK](img_8.9.png)